APNewsBreak: Navy probing claims against war college leader

 Harley said he could not discuss any investigation: “That’s Navy business.
 But I think you’d be surprised to know that on any given day about 85 officers are under investigation,” he said.

-He declined Wednesday to answer a series of questions about additional allegations and sent a campus-wide email downplaying the complaints, saying they were from “a few individuals.”
+He declined Wednesday to answer a series of questions about additional allegations — including his use of a margarita machine — and sent a campus-wide email downplaying the complaints, saying they were from “a few individuals.”

 “All the decisions questioned in the allegations were subject to legal review either before or after the fact, and I believe that all of my decisions are within my authorities,” Harley wrote.

-Founded in 1884 when the Navy was still transitioning from wooden ships to steel, the waterfront college in the well-heeled sailing community of Newport has served as a pre-retirement post for distinguished wartime commanders, including Vice Adm.
+Founded in 1884 when the Navy was still transitioning from wooden ships to steel, the college overlooks Narragansett Bay in the well-heeled sailing community of Newport has served as a pre-retirement post for distinguished wartime commanders, including Vice Adm.
 James Stockdale, the Vietnam prisoner of war and Medal of Honor recipient.

 Previously an assistant deputy chief of naval operations in Washington, Harley assumed command in July 2016 at the post-graduate institution, which graduates about 1,600 students each year and employs around 700 faculty and staff.